Daniel Bread: Principal chief

 Bread became principal chief of the Wisconsin Oneidas in 1832.
 He was an active member of the Hobart Church (Episcopal), serving as choir member and lay reader.
 He achieved financial success running a blacksmith shop, shoe shop, and merchandise store, and lived in a three-story house.

-Bread led the tribe to adapt the Iroquois condolence ceremony into an annual commemoration of Independence Day, to which Oneida chiefs invited guests from the white community.
+Bread led the tribe to adapt the Haudenosaunee condolence ceremony into an annual commemoration of Independence Day, to which Oneida chiefs invited guests from the white community.
 The day's events featured speeches by Oneida chiefs, lacrosse matches, social dancing, fireworks, and meals served by both the Methodist and Episcopal churches.
 The annual Oneida pow-wow is still celebrated on July 4 to this day.

 Critics

 Bread was criticized for being too friendly to the white man because of his support for missionary schools, acculturation, and for becoming a U.S. citizen.
 Some accused Bread of using political connections and power to benefit himself financially, taking payments from the government.